block/goose/docs/plugins/cli.md

   goose run plan.md
 ```

-It will run this plan to completion as a one shot task
+It will run this plan, or sequence of tasks, to completion as a one shot task.

 #### `list`